One person is in critical condition after a shooting in a Zachary neighborhood

 ZACHARY- One Person is in critical condition following a shooting in a Zachary neighborhood.

-According to officials, the incident happened in the 9600 block of Lemond Rd. around 11:00 a.m.
+According to officials, the incident happened in the 9600 block of Lemon Rd. around 11:00 a.m.
 Saturday Morning.

 One person was transported to the hospital in critical condition.